Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

-But we can still change the story for wild tigers.
-World Wildlife Fund has set a bold goal of doubling the number of tigers in the wild by 2022, the next year of the tiger.
-WWF is working to preserve and connect tiger habitats, monitor tigers and their prey, reduce demand for tiger parts and products, and support governments to enforce zero tolerance for tiger poaching.
+Together, we can change the story for wild tigers.
+WWF is working to preserve and connect tiger habitats; monitor tigers and conserve their prey; tackle illegal trade in and reduce demand for tiger parts and products; work with communities to manage human-wildlife conflict; and support governments to stop tiger poaching.

-Join WWF and our partner, LIFE OF PI, in raising support for wild tiger conservation and together we can create a happy ending for wild tigers.
+Join WWF and our partner, Life of Pi on Broadway, in raising support for wild tiger conservation and creating a happy ending for wild tigers.